Skip to main content

 If you need to enter (or modify) the credentials be sure to click the Save button at the bottom of the form.
 Then close the Connector Status Utility then restart the Connector Service to ensure the latest credential information is being used by the service.

-Section 3: Azure AD Data Target Searches
+Section 3: Entra AD Data Target Searches for Data Owners

-Supply a name for the search type, then select the 'Search For' option shown below to reference an Azure AD group.
+Supply a name for the search type, then select the 'Search For' option shown below to reference an Entra AD group.
 Then set the 'Search By' to Specific Connector and select your Connector device using the Edit button.

 When finished, click the blue UPDATE AND RUN button to queue the search for execution.
 The next time the Connector device checks in, it will pick up the search request and perform the query.